ZooTools/email-spell-checker/README.md

 <b>EmailSpellChecker</b> is a lightweight JavaScript module written in TypeScript that suggests a right domain when your users misspell it in an email address.

-At [ZooTools - web3 mailchimp alternative](https://zootools.co), we validate thousands of emails daily with _email-spell-checker_ and it helped us to reducing bounced emails by 30%.
+At [ZooTools - web3 mailchimp alternative](https://zootools.co), we validate thousands of emails daily with _EmailSpellChecker_ and it helped us to reducing bounced emails by 30%.

 ## The features your deserve